miltonian/principles/README.md

 ---

 By following this README, you can generate specialized agents using Principles based on a **goal or problem statement**, leveraging first principles thinking to break it down into its most fundamental truths or components.
 The generated agents collaborate to address each component, allowing you to process subsequent prompts with greater accuracy and efficiency.

-**Note:** This framework was designed as an experiment, and the code may require refining in some places.

 **Feel free to experiment with different goal or problem statements to generate agents that suit your application requirements.
 Remember, focusing on the most fundamental aspects of your problem helps Principles assist you more effectively.**